UBC-DSCI/introduction-to-datascience-python/source/editors.md

   name: python3
 ---

-# About the Python Edition editors
+# About the editors of the Python Edition

 **Trevor Campbell** is an Assistant Professor in the Department of Statistics at the University of British Columbia.
 His research focuses on automated, scalable